Boston Harbor Hotel

 The Boston Harbor Hotel is a luxury hotel overlooking Boston Harbor and the Rose Kennedy Greenway.
 It is a member of Preferred Hotels & Resorts Worldwide.

 The hotel is the principal occupant of the Rowes Wharf building, completed in 1987, and designed by Adrian Smith while he was working for Skidmore, Owings and Merrill (SOM).
+The building is an example of postmodernist architecture.